-Especially when I’m in a rush I appreciate a large, sharp knife (this is my favorite one!), because it will do a mush speedier job than a small, dull one.
+Especially when I’m in a rush I appreciate a large, sharp knife (my favourite one is available on Amazon!*), because it will do a mush speedier job than a small, dull one.

 I try to keep all my dinner recipes budget-, pantry- and normal-grocery-store friendly.